Digitising NAPLAN: The transformation of Australia’s national assessment program.

 “No, I found that one easy.
 I had nothing to do for the last 30 minutes.”

 Perhaps these two theoretical students achieved the same results.
-Yet, no educator would know that one maybe needs a different level of support from the other.
+Yet, no educator would know that one may have needed a different level of support from the other.

-For many years before digitisation, for both high and lower performers, paper-based school examinations, in their static physical format, had inherent limitations when it came to measuring a more nuanced grasp of what students knew or didn’t know.
-Every student sat the same test.
-Therefore, it was necessary to pitch the pen-and-paper NAPLAN test questions at the middle of the scope of students’ capability, with some extension at either end.
+Years before digitisation, paper-based school examinations clearly had inherent limitations when it came to providing a more nuanced grasp of what students knew or didn’t know – for both high and lower performers.
+With paper tests, every student sits the exact same assessment.
+Therefore, it was necessary to pitch NAPLAN’s test questions at the rough centre of students’ capability, with some extension at either end.

-Add to this that students were already overwhelmingly digital in their everyday lives, choosing texts or instant messaging over writing or calling, streaming content over watching television, et cetera, to the point that educators could no longer ignore these preferences.
+Add to the fact that students were already using many more digital devices in their everyday lives: texts or instant messaging over writing or calling, streaming content over watching television, etc., to the point that educators could no longer ignore their modern preferences.

 Modernising student engagement was just one of the objectives for the digitisation of NAPLAN, which was first introduced in 2008 to consistently monitor literacy and numeracy levels of Year 3, 5, 7 and 9 students.
 As years passed, the limitations of manual exam delivery grew, falling into a number of broad categories:

-• Equity: Equity of access is imperative for a national testing program, especially in a country the size of Australia, with its dispersed population.
-That said, its varying degrees of internet bandwidth meant equity would not automatically be a given with digitisation either – a point that would require bespoke solutions for certain locations.
+- Equity: Equity of access is imperative for a national testing program, especially in a country as colossal and diverse as Australia.
+That said, its varying degrees of internet bandwidth meant equity would not necessarily be achieved with digitisation either.
+It would need bespoke solutions instead.

-• Performance: The pressing matter of NAPLAN results turnaround times had always been frustrating for schools, parents and students.
-It could take up to three to four months for students to receive their results from the pen-and-paper format of the test – delaying teachers’ ability to plan and implement targeted teaching interventions.
+- Performance: The turnaround times for NAPLAN results had always been frustrating for schools, parents and students.
+It could take up to four months for students to receive their results from the pen-and-paper format of the test – delaying teachers’ ability to plan and implement targeted teaching interventions.

-• Security: Of course, there was also the opportunity to address the vulnerability of paper forms to breaches in security protocols, such as exams falling into the wrong hands or test booklets going missing in transit altogether.
+- Security: Paper tests are vulnerable to breaches in security protocols, such as the papers falling into the wrong hands or test booklets going missing in transit.

-• Scalability and futureproofing: Purposefully designing the system to be able to scale and flex to meet increasing student populations and to incorporate new test requirements was necessary for futureproofing, not to mention avoiding the need for a costly reconstruction further down the line.
+- Scalability and futureproofing: To futureproof the testing system, it needed to scale to meet increasing student populations emerging test requirements, not to mention avoiding the need for a costly reconstruction further down the line.

 All these factors became critical drivers for digitisation.